hww/XiSubsystem/README.md

 ## Introduction

 The system organized by tree of subsystems.
-Each subsystem has fields to buid the tree
+Each subsystem has fields to buid the tree.

 ```C#
 public partial class BaseSystem